muxinc/video-course-starter-kit/README.md

 ```
 pscale branch create video-course-starter-kit my-new-branch

-# close and reopen db proxy to the new branch
+# after a few moments, close and reopen db proxy to the new branch
 pscale connect video-course-starter-kit my-new-branch --port 3309

 # change schema... then,